awhdesmond/revolut-cloud-ops/docs/architecture.md

 Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.

-### ArgoCD

-Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
-Argo CD follows the **GitOps** pattern of using Git repositories as the source of truth for defining the desired application state.

-Argo CD automates the deployment of the desired application states in the specified target environments.
-Application deployments can track updates to branches, tags, or pinned to a specific version of manifests at a Git commit.

 ### Secrets Store CSI Provider

 Secrets Store CSI Driver for Kubernetes secrets - Integrates secrets stores with Kubernetes via a Container Storage Interface (CSI) volume.